KeyStore

 Isolation and Categorization

-- Environment Isolation: Create different KeyStores or files for different environments like production (
+- Environment Isolation: Create different KeyStores or files for production, staging, and development/testing environments.

-prod), staging, and development/testing (dev). - Project Isolation: Use separate KeyStores for different projects or applications to isolate permissions and impact.
+- Project Isolation: Use separate KeyStores for different projects to isolate permissions and impact.

-- Centralized Management: Consider managing all KeyStores within a dedicated top-level organization, strictly limiting membership.
+- Centralized Management: Manage all KeyStores within a dedicated top-level organization, strictly limiting membership.

 Principle of Least Privilege

-allow_*configurations to declare the minimal allowed scope for each secret file, avoiding over-permissioning.allow_slugs: Limit which projects can reference it.allow_events: Limit triggering to deployment events (tag_push), not every code push.allow_branches: Limit usage to stable, protected branches.
+allow_*configurations to declare the minimal allowed scope for each secret file.allow_slugs: Limit which projects can reference it.allow_events: Limit triggering to deployment events (tag_push,tag_deploy.*), not every code push.allow_branches: Limit usage to stable, protected branches.

 Reduce Configuration Leak Risk